 (See map below and the Index of Oil and Gas Wells in Israel, updated as per 18.11.2017).

-Several thousands of 2D, multi-channel seismic reflection lines were acquired in the offshore area of Israel in the early stages of exploration, either in the framework of proprietary seismic shooting in exploration licenses or through regional, multi-client surveys.
-Following the discoveries of the Noa and Mari-B gas fields more focused, high-quality 3D seismic data were acquired over target areas by license operators.
-The Israeli offshore seismic data sets include: 42,000 km of 2D seismic lines (shot between 1970 and 2008); and 26 3D seismic surveys covering 32,000 km2 (shot between 2000 and 2013).
+Several thousands of 2D, multi-channel seismic reflection lines were acquired in the offshore area of Israel in the early stages of exploration, either in the framework of activity in exploration licenses or through regional, multi-client surveys.
+Following the discoveries of the Noa and Mari-B gas fields more focused, high-quality 3D seismic data were acquired over many license areas.
+The complete Israeli offshore seismic data sets include: 42,000 km of 2D seismic lines (shot between 1970 and 2008); and 26 3D seismic surveys covering 32,000 km2 (shot between 2000 and 2013).

 The activity in the offshore area include also acquisition of high resolution bathymetric data.
-This important data type is used for planning of drilling sites, construction of infrastructures, environmental assessments etc. A bathymetric map of the offshore was recently compiled by the Petroleum Unit using Multi-Beam Sonar, well and 2D/3D seismic data (Hall et al, 2015).
-Efforts to map the sea-floor continue and new MB data is being collected by the newly equipped research vessel of the Israeli Oceanic and Limnologic Institute (IOLR)
+This important data type is used for planning of drilling sites, construction of infrastructures, environmental assessments etc. A bathymetric map of the offshore was recently compiled by The Natural Gas and Oil Department using Multi-Beam Sonar, well and 2D/3D seismic data (Hall et al, 2015).
+Efforts to map the sea-floor continue and new MB data is being collected by the newly equipped research vessel of the Israeli Oceanic and Limnologic Institute (IOLR).

 The files are stored as Winzip files in shapefile format.
 All files contain projection information.